 1. Cut the ingredients into uniform shapes and sizes.

-To evenly mix and distribute, it’s important to cut all the ingredients into similar shapes and sizes.
+To evenly mix and distribute, it’s important to cut all the filling ingredients into a similar shape and size.
 For example, if you are cutting all ingredients into small cubes/mince, do not cut one ingredient into julienne pieces.
+It will make folding the dumplings easier.
+Also, it will help the mixture cook evenly, and it’s a good technique to apply in your cooking.

 2. Do not introduce moisture in the filling.

-We want to minimize moisture in the filling as much as possible; otherwise, the gyoza skin will absorb the liquid and tear.
-There are 2 ways to keep your filling relatively dry.
+We want to minimize the moisture in the filling as much as possible.
+Otherwise, the gyoza skin will absorb the liquid and tear.
+There are 2 ways to keep your filling relatively dry:

-- Use potato starch or cornstarch to help absorb the moisture (including seasonings) and glue everything together.
+- Use potato starch or cornstarch to help absorb the moisture (including seasonings) and bind everything together.

 3. Don’t pack air pockets in the gyoza.